cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_getting_started.md

 If you don't know how to create an SSH key, read this guide for more information.

-In the menu under 'Compute', click "Access and Security".
-Make sure you're on the tab "Key Pairs".
+In the menu, click 'Compute' and make sure you're on the "Key Pairs" tab.

 If you don't want to generate an SSH keypair yourself, you can click "+ Create Key Pair".
 A key pair will be created and you will be able to download the private key part.
 We don't save this and you cannot download the file again, so make sure you save it.

-We do not recommend the above.
-Please generate the SSH key yourself and make sure it has a password on the private part.
+{% include warning.html content="We do not recommend the above.
+Please generate the SSH key yourself and make sure it has a password on the private part." %}

 Click "Import Key Pair" and paste your public key.
 Give it a recognizable name.